apollo

 Fludrocortisone can be taken with or without food.
 Swallow it as a whole with ample water; do not chew or break the tablet/capsule.

 Don't stop taking Fludrocortisone suddenly, as this may lead to adverse health issues.
 Consult your doctor before stopping or changing your dosage to avoid adverse events such as loss of appetite, upset stomach, vomiting, drowsiness, confusion, headache, fever, joint and muscle pain, peeling skin, and weight loss.
-Your doctor may gradually decrease your dose to allow your body to adjust before stopping the drug completely, minimizing potential withdrawal symptoms.
-Always consult your doctor for personalized advice to ensure your safety.
+Your doctor may gradually decrease your dose to allow your body to adjust before stopping the drug completely, minimising potential withdrawal symptoms.
+Always consult your doctor for personalised advice to ensure your safety.

 Fludrocortisone is generally not recommended because it is a category C pregnancy drug; using Fludrocortisone during pregnancy may cause adrenal gland problems in the baby.
 Please consult your doctor before taking Fludrocortisone if you are pregnant or planning to conceive.